DataJuggler/TransparencyMaker/README.md

 Show Pixels Where
 Red < 200

-# Shortcut for Hide Pixels is Show, so the above example can be rewritten
+# Shortcut: Show
+Show Pixels Where can be shortened to:

 Show<br/>
 Red < 200